Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Numerical Case Studies

+We compare the proposed offline DPC policy optimization against two classical control methods (LQR, LQI), three formulation variants of MPC (nominal, robust, and stochastic), and three deep RL algorithms (PPO2, A2C, ACKTR), respectively.
+In this scenario, all of the model-based methods, including DPC, are designed with known nominal matrices of the system~\eqref{eq:truth:model:uncertain}.
+The details on control design of each method are elaborated in the Appendix~\ref{sec:results:control}.

+Table~\ref{tab:control:GT} shows the corresponding closed-loop control performance of the investigated methods evaluated with and without uncertainties ${\bf v}_k$ and ${\bf w}_k$ acting on the simulation model.
+Figure~\ref{fig:performance:nominal} and Figure~\ref{fig:performance:uncertain} compare visually the control performance of nominal simulations without uncertainties (second column of Table~\ref{tab:control:GT}), and simulations with both parametric and additive uncertainties (fifth column of Table~\ref{tab:control:GT}), respectively.

-The results from Table~\ref{tab:control:GT} demonstrate a superior performance of the proposed DLMPC in the reference tracking against all compared methods while paying a cost in terms of increased energy use.
-While, the zero values of the constraints violations (MA con.) demonstrate that the learned DLMPC policy is capable of $100\%$ constraints satisfaction also in the presence of parametric and additive uncertainties, while simultaneously optimizing the reference tracking objective.
-In terms of constraints satisfaction it also outperforms all compared control approaches.
-These results indicate that the proposed state-space sampling-based method is a competitive alternative to constraints tightening-based robust MPC and stochastic MPC based on a sampling of additive uncertainties.
-An interesting observation is that while using the same hyperparameters as all MPC variants, the proposed DLMPC method favors the constraints satisfaction and tracking performance before the energy use minimization.
-This can be explained by the state space and reference trajectory sampling stimulating the policy to learn robust behavior across a variety of initial conditions and reference signals.
-As expected, the performance of the LQR and LQI on the given control task is unsatisfactory, as these classical control approaches are not designed to handle control problems with inequality constraints.
+The results from Table~\ref{tab:control:GT} demonstrate robust performance of the proposed DPC in the reference tracking and constraints satisfaction against all compared methods while paying a cost in terms of increased energy use.
+The zero values of the constraints violations (MA con.) demonstrate that the learned DPC policy is capable of $100\%$ constraints satisfaction also in the presence of parametric and additive uncertainties, while simultaneously optimizing the reference tracking objective.
+These results indicate that the proposed DPC policy optimization is a competitive alternative to classical MPC approaches.
+An interesting observation is that while using the same objective weights as all MPC variants, the proposed DPC method favors the constraints satisfaction and tracking performance before the energy use minimization.
+This can be explained by the batch optimization of the the control policy that penalizes average control performance over a distribution of samples thus yielding robust behavior across a variety of initial conditions and reference signals.